eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 This example demonstrates how to search for specific services using the iceoryx's `ServiceDiscovery`.
 It provides two applications - one offering different services and one searching for these making different search queries.
+A `service` in iceoryx is defined by a `ServiceDescription` that represents a topic under which publisher/server and subscriber/client can exchange data.

 <!--## Expected Output-->
 <!-- @todo Add expected output with asciinema recording before v2.0-->